issacchan26/point-cloud-annotation/README.md

 ## Annotation post-processing for machine learning
 Our algorithm currently support .obj mesh files.
 For .pcd data, please convert .pcd into .obj first \
-To convert the annotation txt file for simplified .txt and .ply with RGB, please create the directories as below:
+To convert the annotation txt file into simplified data structure, please create the directories as below:

 ```bash
 ├── input_obj